 Look for updates in the ECEP News for new training advisors being added to the staff.

-- Did you know that you have to be a member in PDR to receive credit for those hours spent at any training
+- Did you know you have to be a member in PDR to receive credit for hours spent at any training

-- Did you know that pre-registration is required for all members in PDR in order to receive credit
+- Did you know that pre-registration is required of all members in PDR in order to receive credit